Reuh/anselme/LANGUAGE.md

 * `annotated`: a couple of values.
 Types can be mixed.
 Can be defined using colon `expr::type`.
 The second value is used in type constraints, this is intended to be use to give a custom type to a value.

 * `function reference`: reference to one or more function(s) with a given name.
 Can be defined using `&function name`, which will create a reference to every function with this name accessible from the current namespace.
-Can be called as if it was the original function using `func ref!` and `func ref(args)`.
+Will behave as if it was the original function (can be called using `func ref`, `func ref!` or `func ref(args)`).

 * `variable reference`: reference to a single variable with a given name.
 Can be defined using `&variable name`, which will create a reference to the closest variable with this name accessible from the current namespace.
-Can get the referenced variable value using `var ref!`.
+Will behave as if it was the original variable, returning the value when called (value can be retrieved using `var ref!` or simply `var ref`).

 * `list`: a list of values.
 Mutable.
 Types can be mixed.
 Can be defined between square brackets and use comma as a separator '[1,2,3,4]'.